An Introduction to Bacterial Vaginosis

 If left untreated, are there are complications that can result from this infection?

-When pregnant, having BV can increase your risk of miscarriage, early delivery, or uterine infection after you give birth.
+When pregnant, having BV can increase your risk of miscarriage, early delivery, low birth weight or uterine infection after you give birth.
+Therefore, pregnant women in particular should take care to maintain optimum vaginal health and check in with their doctor if anything appears to be abnormal.

 With any pelvic procedure (abortion, hysterectomy, etc.) done when you have BV, you increase your chance of pelvic infection after.